sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![The file, 1.northwind.oracle.schema.sql, is selected and highlighted in the Open File window.](./media/visual-studio-open-file.png "Open File dialog")

-    > **Note**: You may receive a notification that your Fusion trial has expired when you do this.
+    > **NOTE**: You may receive a notification that your Fusion trial has expired when you do this.
 This can be ignored for this hands-on lab.
 Close that dialog, and continue to the query window that opens in Visual Studio.

 19. Select the **Execute** Fusion script button on the Visual Studio toolbar to run the SQL script.